Gates Open Research

 This work is licensed under a Creative Commons Attribution 4.0 License.

-© 2018 Cook DAN et al. This is an open access article distributed under the terms of the Creative Commons Attribution Licence, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+© 2018 Cook et al. This is an open access article distributed under the terms of the Creative Commons Attribution Licence, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 Cook, Darren A.N.; Pilotte, Nils; Minetti, Corrado; Williams, Steven A.; and Reimer, Lisa J., "A Superhydrophobic Cone to Facilitate the Xenomonitoring of Filarial Parasites, Malaria, and Trypanosomes Using Mosquito Excreta/Feces" (2018).
 Biological Sciences: Faculty Publications, Smith College, Northampton, MA.